 Most people living on the income they earn each month.
 So the paychecks they get in September are what they use to pay September’s bills.

 But for someone who doesn’t know exactly how much they’ll earn this month, this type of budgeting is a bit of a gamble.
+After all, you may not know how much you’ll earn until the end of the month and may not have the income in time to pay for that month’s expenses.

 That way, before October hits, I know exactly how much money I have available.